dao-duc-tung/sagemaker-ml-system/README.md

 ### Deploy SM Studio Organization template

 1. Prepare your LINUX environment

    - Install `rsync`, `zip`.
    - Install `aws-cli` in your python environment.
    - Clone this repo to your LINUX system.

 1. Update the `studio.yml` and `pipeline.yml` if needed

-   - `studio.yml` creates the SM Studio organization template and the required resources.
+   - `studio.yml` creates the SM Studio organization template and other resources.
-   - `pipeline.yml` creates the required resources for the SM Studio project when you create a new SM Studio project.
+   - `pipeline.yml` creates the following main resources for the SM Studio project when you create a new SM Studio project.
+     - KMS Key and KMS Alias
+     - S3 Bucket and S3 Bucket Policy
+     - SNS Topic, SNS Topic Policy, and SNS Subscription
+     - A CodeCommit Repository, a CodeBuild Project, and a CodePipeline
+     - A secured typical VPC with 2 public subnets, 2 private subnets, and an Internet Gateway
+     - An EFS volume
+     - Some Event Rule to retrain the model, schedule the CodePipeline

 1. Validate the CF templates by running

    ```bash
    bash scripts/validate-tpl.sh
    ```

 1. Build the SM Studio Organization template.

    ```bash